-Once inside, there will be three rows of handicapped seating available on both sides of the seating area.
+Once inside, there will be two rows of handicapped seating available on both sides of the seating area.
 There are twelve wheelchair accessible spaces along the top row of seating.
-We ask that one individual in your party remain with the person requiring accessible seating.
-In order to accommodate all who require accessible seating, we ask that all other members in your party be seated in the general seating areas.
+One individual in your party may remain with the person requiring accessible seating.
+In order to accommodate all who require accessible seating, all other members in your party should be seated in the general seating areas.

 Please plan to arrive when the doors open if you have a family member who needs a wheelchair accessible/disability seating space.
 Doors open 1 hour and 45 minutes before the ceremony begins.

-Georgia College will have one or two wheelchairs available for an emergency or to help individuals get into the building.
+Georgia College will have one or two wheelchairs in case of an emergency.
 Wheelchairs will not be available to any one person for the duration of the event.

 A sign language interpreter will be available and signing from the left side of the stage; reserved seating for individuals who use an interpreter will be available directly in front of this area.
 If you or your guests use a sign language interpreter, please notify the Student Disability Resource Center at 478-445-5931 or by e-mail at firstname.lastname@example.org.